brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 >
 > **Conventions.** $G = c = 1$ unless restored; $\ell$ = radius of the base 3-sphere; "total space" = the higher-dimensional arena where matter lives; "base" = the space of fibers, where gravity lives.
 >
 > **Reading guide.** The idea and its purpose: §0–§0.5.
 The mechanism: §6.
 Gravity, the emergent constant, and the stabilized dilaton: §7, §7.5, §10.
-The seed as a prediction: §12.
+The seed as a prediction: §12; the electrodynamics that makes it consistent: §12.5.
 What the celestial detour taught and why it was retired: §13.

 ---